-DESPARDES News Monitor – The more the Earth warms, the more people will need cooling.
-But the more air-conditioners there are, the warmer the world will become.
+The more the Earth warms up, the more people will need cooling.
+And, the more air-conditioners are sold and used, the warmer the world will become over the years:

-But this is the environmental catastrophe you’ve probably never heard of:
+AND here is the environmental catastrophe we have probably never heard of:

-Estimates suggest that between 32 and 50 billion tons of aggregate (sand and gravel) are extracted from the Earth each year, according to a report from the WWF, making it the most mined material in the world.
+Estimates suggest that between 32 and 50 billion tons of aggregate (sand and gravel) are extracted from the Earth each year, according to a World Wildlife Fund (WWF) report, making it the most mined material in the world.

 In 2012 alone, the UNEP estimates enough concrete was created to build a wall around the equator measuring 27 meters high by 27 meters wide.